tuubes/TuubesCore/Coding Style.md

 - No empty line after the declaration of a class/interface/etc.

 ## Everything else
-Learn from the code that is already there.
+- Learn from the code that is already there.
+- For Scala code: follow http://docs.scala-lang.org/style/
-And follow this draft: http://cr.openjdk.java.net/~alundblad/styleguide/index-v6.html
+- For Java code: follow http://cr.openjdk.java.net/~alundblad/styleguide/index-v6.html